Map © Nations Online Project (info)

 [Thursday 11 July : Donnybrook-Dordrecht (South Africa)] Back on the road again after a day of doing very little.
 Rather than following one of the standard two routes back to Cape Town (either inland on the N1 via Bloemfontein or coastal on the N2 via Port Elizabeth), we decided to take the lesser-travelled back roads - south and west via Underberg, Kokstad, Matatiele, Maclear, Elliot and Dordrecht.
 The views of the Drakensberg were spectacular for most of the day as we twisted and turned our way through the foothills.
 The road was generally good and traffic was minimal, a major change from the hectic freeways we'd been on in northern KwaZulu Natal a few days previously.

-We reached Dordrecht at about 4 PM and debated going on to Molteno, but we'd had enough and we found a superb guest house adjoining the Caltex garage in the centre of town - The Forecourt Bed & Breakfast.
+We reached Dordrecht at about 4 PM and debated going on to Molteno, but we'd had enough and by chance discovered a superb guest house adjoining the Caltex garage in the centre of town - The Forecourt Bed & Breakfast.
 Everything in our room was brand new (the wall plugs were the new dual type, containing both an old South African 3-pin triangular socket plus a new standard 3-pin socket, which has two pins as per European sockets as well as a third "neutral" pin in the middle), the bed was huge and comfortable and the shower was superb.
+Unfortunately Dordrecht appeared not have a single restaurant in the whole of town, at least none that were open after 5 PM; we walked down the main street and some side streets and found only closed shops, houses and vacant lots.
+One general dealer was open and offered us dodgy-looking pies to take away, but we declined and escaped with our digestive systems intact.
+In the end we were forced to eat tinned tuna and fruit in our room for supper.

 [Friday 12 July : Dordrecht-Graaff Reinet (South Africa)] Today was probably the most relaxed day we've had on this trip so far - we had no pressure to drive a massive distance and the roads were excellent, so we woke up late and drank coffee in bed while watching Wimbledon tennis and African Cup of Nations football highlights on TV.
 Then we set off from Dordrecht, west through Molteno and Steynsburg and reached Middelburg at midday.
 The road into town was appalling, so littered with potholes it reminded us of Mozambique, and I wondered what kind of a wreck of a town Middelburg was.
 But we'd entered town via a minor back route, and once we reached the main road things looked better.
 Even so, it took some effort to find a place to have lunch - Picadilli's, a tea garden-cum-coffee shop behind a store selling all kinds of bric-a-brac.